langur

 "A" ~ "B" == "AB" "a" ~ 99 == "ac"

-You can also concatenate code points to generate to a string.
+You can also append code points to generate to a string.

 97 ~ 98 ~ 99 == "abc"

-As of 0.10.1, you can concatenate a range of numbers directly to a string, instead of using the cp2s() function first.
+You can append a range of numbers directly to a string, instead of using the cp2s() function first.

 "a" ~ 98..100 == "abcd"